Arrizki16/deploy-laravel-with-nginx/README.md

 ```

 ## Composer
-Move to your laravel project location and make sure to change permission
+Make your way to your Laravel project's location and change the permissions.
 ```
 cd /var/www/(your project location) chown -R www-data:www-data .